 In case, the firing causes death, then an individual may face second-degree murder charges.
 One can face a first-degree murder conviction if the prosecutors prove that the shooting was part of a premeditated and deliberate slaying.
 In some cases it may lead to one facing capital murder, thereby inducing the chances of a death penalty.

 Display/Use of a Firearms in the Commission of a Felony

 The use or display of a firearm in the commission of a separate felony crime is very serious in Virginia.
 The penalty for this crime is what is known as a “distinct felony”, which leads to a mandatory minimum jail sentence of 3 years for a first-time offender, and for subsequent offenders, it is 5-year imprisonment.

 Other Illegal Gun-Related Activities

 A conviction associated with gun charges in Virginia could lead to very serious penalties under the complex laws and strict criminal codes pertaining to gun crimes in the state.
-We highly advise you consult with our attorneys who have experience and expertise in cases associated with gun charges.
+We highly advise you to consult with our attorneys who have experience and expertise in cases associated with gun charges.
 A skilled gun crime defense lawyer in Virginia can fight to get the charges reduced or eliminate them altogether.
-Don't hesitate to contact us today for more information about how we may be able to help.
-We have an office location in Stafford.
-Fredericksburg & Manassas.
+Don’t hesitate to contact us today for more information about how we may be able to help.
 We work with individuals throughout Northern Virginia & beyond.
-Call 540-657-0111 to speak with an attorney from Williams Stone Carpenter Buczek, PC today.
+Call or email the attorneys at Williams Stone Carpenter Buczek, PC today.